DXHeroes/knowledge-base-content/practices/updating-dependencies.md

 1. Developers ignore updating the dependencies because they think it would be just a waste of time.
 2. Developers do not automatize library updates.
-3. Updating becomes a dependency hell, which can be one of the following problems:
-    - Too many dependencies that require large amounts of disk space.
+3. Too many dependencies that require large amounts of disk space.
-    - The dependency chain is too long: there is a dependency A, which depend on dependency B, which depend on dependency C, etc.
+4. The dependency chain is too long: there is a dependency A, which depend on dependency B, which depend on dependency C, etc.
-    - The dependencies are in conflict: two of them cannot be used simultaneously but you need both.
+5. The dependencies are in conflict: two of them cannot be used simultaneously but you need both.
-    - The updates get stuck in a vicious circle: the dependency A runs with a specific version of dependency B. The dependency B cannot run without a specific version of dependency A. But most of the package managers solve this problem these days.
+6. he updates get stuck in a vicious circle: the dependency A runs with a specific version of dependency B. The dependency B cannot run without a specific version of dependency A. But most of the package managers solve this problem these days.
-    - Diamond dependency: the dependency A depends on dependencies B and C, both B and C depend on the dependency D, but B requires version D.1 and C requires version D.2.
+7. Diamond dependency: the dependency A depends on dependencies B and C, both B and C depend on the dependency D, but B requires version D.1 and C requires version D.2.
 Only one version of D can exist in the final executable and the update fails.

 ## Resources for Updating Dependencies